MariamZayed/MET/README.md

 # MET Courses Materials

 > **Disclaimer:**
-> The materials in this repository were created and delivered under the supervision of the **Computer Science Faculty at MET**.
+> The materials in this repository were created and delivered under the supervision of the **Computer Science Department at MET**.
 > I contributed by organizing lectures, preparing supplementary examples, and simplifying complex concepts through both theoretical and practical explanations.

 ---